* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 How is a teacher rated under the Colorado State Model Evaluation System?

 Educators will be rated on Quality Standards that measure professional practice and student learning over time.
-Half of the evaluation will be based on the Teacher Quality Standards identified by the State Board of Education that measure professional practice: content knowledge, establish classroom environment, facilitate learning, reflect on practice and demonstrate leadership.
+Half of the evaluation will be based on the Teacher Quality Standards identified by the State Board of Education that measure professional practice: content knowledge, establish classroom environment, facilitate learning, and professionalism.
 The Quality Standards can be measured using the state-developed rubric that identifies the practices necessary to achieve the standards.
-The sixth Quality Standard, student growth, will account for the other half of the evaluation.
-The standard will be based on multiple measures of student learning, not a single assessment.
-Teachers must have a team attribution student growth score and at least one individual attribution student growth score.
+Measures of Student Learning will account for the other half of the evaluation.
+These measures will be based on multiple measures of student learning, not a single assessment.
+Teachers must have a team attribution measure and at least one individual attribution measure.
 If a teacher teaches a subject that takes the statewide summative exam, it must be used as one of the multiple measures.
 For subjects with statewide summative assessment results available in two consecutive grades, results from the Colorado Growth Model are also required.

 How is a principal rated under the Colorado State Model Evaluation System?

 Principals will be evaluated on the Principal Quality Standards identified by the State Board of Education.
-Half of the evaluation will be based on the six professional practice Quality Standards: organizational leadership through strategic planning, inclusive leadership, instructional leadership, school cultural and equity leadership, human resource leadership, managerial leadership and external development leadership.
+Half of the evaluation will be based on the four professional practice Quality Standards: organizational leadership through strategic planning, inclusive leadership, instructional leadership, and professionalism.
 The Quality Standards can be measured using the state-developed rubric that identifies the practices necessary to achieve the standards.
-The other half of a principal’s evaluation will be based on the seventh Quality Standard which measures the academic growth of the students in their school.
+The other half of a principal’s evaluation will be based on the measures of student learning for the students in their school.
 Principals must have a team attribution student growth score and student growth scores that are aligned to their teachers.
 The score on the School Performance Framework would be applicable.

-Will districts be required to use the Colorado State Model Evaluation System?
+Are districts required to use the Colorado State Model Evaluation System?
 Can some schools be on the State Model Evaluation system and others use a locally-created system?

 No. To support school districts in implementing the new evaluation requirements, CDE is developing the Colorado Model Evaluation System as an option for districts to use for teacher and principal evaluations.
 However, districts do not have to adapt the Colorado Model Evaluation System.
 If a district chooses to create their own system, it must meet or exceed the requirements in State Board Rules.